-As a point of clarification, the scope of the SO/AC accountability recommendations are limited to SO and Formatted: Space Before: 6 pt AC activities that occur within ICANN.
+As a point of clarification, the scope of the SO/AC accountability recommendations are limited to SO and AC activities that occur within ICANN.
 At least one SO (the ASO) has definition and existence external to ICANN, and is comprised of formal member-based bodies with clear and legally defined accountability to their members.
 Therefore this ICANN-related accountability work applies only to the SO activities related to matters properly within the scope of ICANN.
-Formatted: Font:Not Bold